glottsi/SeducerEngine/README.md

 Demonstration of the game when running (assets are included in this repo):
 [https://www.youtube.com/watch?v=E3i96P9AGAs](https://www.youtube.com/watch?v=E3i96P9AGAs)

+## Change notes
+### 03/05/21
+ - buttons are loaded from `options.json` files now and not the `.txt`.
+ - the button json objects contain 3 attributes:

+         ButtonType: can be either Win (+1 Point), Lose (-1 Health), or End (instant game over)
+         Label: text to display on the button
+         VideoFilename: name of the file to be played after this button is chosen

+ - we can now have more than 1 button for each type (for example we can have 2 Lose buttons that will play different videos each)

 ## Preparation

 You need Visual Studio 2019 to build the project.